rosesonfire/objectDetection/README.md

 // Tweak the Sensitivity and the Tolerance for optimal result

 var config = {
-  imageName: 'path-to-image', // preferrably less than 100 kB
+  imageName: 'path-to-image', // preferrably in JPG format and less than 100 kB
-  fileExt: 'jpg', // preferrably jpg
   sensitivity: 50, // ranges from 1 to 100
   tolerance: 50, // ranges from 1 to 100
 }